davidson132/BartenderApp/README.md

+TODO: 1.Work on shopping cart.
+2.Work on queue list.
-TODO: Work on shopping cart, work on queue list, get login function working so that bartender and customers see different parts of the website.
+3.Get login function working so that bartender and customers see different parts of the website.